jonofarc/rp2-pegasus-theme-grid-jonofarc/README.md

   * (20/10/09 New) Bigger icons/boxes
   * Full controller hint (via Joystick move)
   * Game description in game menu for better legibility
+  * (20/10/09 New) Sutile changes on various sizes for better legibility

 ## License